keskinse/APM-Project/README.md

-# edt-ts

-Requirements:
-* OS: Fedora 34
+# IE 692: Advanced Process Mining Project

+## General information

+### University of Mannheim

+### Chair of Process Analytics

+**Lecturer:** Prof. Dr. Han van der Aa

+**Tutors:** Alexander Kraus and Adrian Rebmann

+**Topic:** Decision mining with time series data based on automatic feature generation

+**Team:**
+   * Adrian Augustin
+   * Abderrahmane Charrade
+   * Alexander Dietrich
+   * Fatma Koumi
+   * Sergen Keskincelik

+**Goal:** Replication of the results by Beate Scheibel and Stefanie Rinderle-Ma

+**Origin:** This repository is based on the original work by the Decision mining paper authors, which can be found here: https://github.com/bscheibel/edt-ts.
+We applied additional code, which helped us to successfully replicate the original results and to perform additional investigation, i.e. examining the quality of the data and the classifier in detail.

+## Step-by-step instruction

+### Requirements

-* Python: version 3.9.6
+* Python version 3.9.6 or better
 * Python packages:
-    * pandas==1.2.0
+    * Pandas version 1.2.0
-    * numpy==1.20.1
+    * Numpy 1.20.1
-    * scikit_learn==0.24.0
+    * Scikit_learn 0.24.0
-    * tsfresh==0.18.0
+    * Tsfresh 0.18.0

-These packages can be installed using pip, the version is important (especially for tsfresh).
+Packages can be installed using pip.

-The folder 'data' includes csv files for the running example as well as the manufacturing use case.
-The manufacturing use case data was originally in yaml form, converted to XES and then to csv.
-The full results, including the baseline results, can be seen in result_{running_example, manufacturing}.txt
+### Execution of Code

+* Navigate to the python file you want to run, i.e. time_series_replication.py in the replication folder
-To start the script in terminal: python time_series.py {running, manufacturing}.
+* Type in terminal: python time_series_replication.py USE_CASE
-Per default, the running example use case is started.

-OR run using pipenv, which creates a virtual environment with all needed packages:
-* python 3.9 needed
-* install pipenv via pip
-* run "pipenv install"
-* run "pipenv run python time_series.py {use_case}"

-Parameters that have to be set:
+   * Replace USE_CASE with running, manufacturing or BPI (supported datasets)
+   * Associated datasets can be found in the data folder
+   * BPI dataset is too large, which has to be downloaded here: https://data.4tu.nl/articles/_/12715853/1

+**Note:** Jupyter notebook is not suitable for this code.

+### Parameters

+Three parameters exist to manually influence the classification process:

-* use_case: if one of the existing use cases is to be reproduced, just enter the use case name e.g. running, manufacturing
+* use_case: enter the name of the existing use case

-For a new dataset:
+* variable_interest: enter the variable of interest, which should be included in the rule extraction process, otherwise it will discover all possible time series variables in the data (OPTIONAL)
+* interval: choose your own intervals, in which the time series data should be split to (OPTIONAL)

+### New dataset

+You can include a new dataset.
+However, several tasks have to be performed:

+* Preprocessing: Dataset itself has to be transformed into a suitable format in order to work with it as time-series data
+* Variable values: several variable values have to be provided to use the classification pipeline
-* df: the dataframe has to be provided if a new dataset should be tried
+   * df: dataset has to be loaded into a suitable dataframe
-* id: the identifier of the instances e.g. uuid
+   * id: case identifier of the event log
-* result_column: whats the name of the column that specifies the result
+   * result_column: column of the classification results
-* variable_result: if more than two categories exist, which category is of interest
+   * variable_result: choosing the category of interest
    * results: all possible result classes

-Optionally:
-* interval: if the intervals are to be set manually
-* variable_interest: if not given, possible time series variables are discovered and all are included in the process

-To try with new dataset, these variables have to be defined as part of the preprocessing step.
-In addition, the dataset may has to be transformed.
-Look at preprocessing code for the manufacturing use case for an example.
+* Parameter selection: default parameters as for the running & manufacturing case may perform well but not necessarily for the new dataset.
+It is useful to test out other parameter values to find the optimal solution